-This policy applies when the conduct occurs in an Education Program or Activity, defined as physical locations and events over which the University exercises substantial control over the respondent and the context in which the Sexual Harassment occurs.
-Education Programs or Activities include any building owned or controlled by a student organization that the University officially recognizes.
-This policy does not apply to Sexual Harassment that occurs off campus, in a private setting, and not part of the University's Education Programs or Activities.
+This policy applies when the conduct occurs in an Education Program or Activity, which is defined as physical locations and events over which the University exercises substantial control over both the respondent and the context in which the Sexual Harassment occurs.
+Education Program or Activities also include any building owned or controlled by a student organization that is officially recognized by the University.
+This policy does not apply to Sexual Harassment that occurs off campus, in a private setting, and that is not part of the University's Education Program or Activity.
 This Policy also does not apply to Sexual Harassment that occurs outside the geographic boundaries of the United States.